1 Bernie Sanders (D)

 He would have been much better than Obama on every level.
 Ironically, his winning would probably have meant Hillary Clinton would be in the White House now, since there would not have been such a push-back against Democrats, and liberals in particular.

 What if he did though?

-Gore ran against Bush in 2001, and actually won the popular vote, but still lost the election.
+Gore ran against Bush in 2001, and actually won the popular vote but still lost the election.
 Do I have to even mention his platform?
 I mean, the guy ran against Bush.
 He can't be that bad.
 Anyways, he supported tax relief, paying off the national debt, environmentalism, etc. Pretty much the polar opposite of his opponent.

 Goldwater claimed that he was open to using nuclear weapons to help end the Vietnam War.
-So, the Johnson ran commercials showing nuclear warfare, and changing Goldwater's slogan "In your heart, you know he's right" to "In your gut, you know he's nuts."
-To be completely fair, Johnson greatly expanded the war, and used chemical warfare, so he was a bit hypocritical.
+Thus, Johnson ran commercials showing nuclear warfare and altered Goldwater's slogan "In your heart, you know he's right" to "In your gut, you know he's nuts."
+To be completely fair, Johnson greatly expanded the war and used chemical warfare, so he was a bit hypocritical.